trevmex/philly_rb_vcr_talk/erb/erb.md

 !SLIDE
-# You can even use ERB to pass in variables to your cassettes #
+# You can use ERB to pass in variables to your cassettes #

 !SLIDE
 # Add some ERB hooks to your cassette: #